flenniken/collections/docs/update-node.md

 # Update Container

-Node is part of the Collection's build container.
+You install node when the docker container is built.
 Update the container's Dockerfile as shown below.
 For the update from version 22 to 24 only one line needed to change:

 ~~~
 env/debian/Dockerfile